 All the sonnets are provided here, with descriptive commentary attached to each one, giving explanations of difficult and unfamiliar words and phrases, and with a full analysis of any special problems of interpretation which arise.
 Sonnets by other Elizabethan poets are also included, Spenser, Sidney, Drayton and a few other minor authors.
 The poems of Sir Thomas Wyatt are also given, with both old and modern spelling versions, and with brief notes provided.
 Check the menu on the left for full details of what is available.

-The web site has been changed to a new format and design.
+The web site has been changed to a new responsive design, which should work with tablets and phones.
 Please let me know if there are any problems with the new site (email address below).
-The old format has been archived and is available for anyone who wishes to return to it.
-Click on the Archive button on the menu below left.
 Best wishes to all our readers.

 Click on the icon below to see statistics of visitors to this web site.

 A BOOK WHICH WE RECOMMEND TO ALL THOSE INTERESTED IN SHAKESPEARE AND THE SONNETS